Kalidomra/ADE-Commander/README.md

   Save the existing color setup to the boot.dsk.
 The boot.dsk must mounted in the boot drive to save.

 ### Control-A : ADE Settings
   Displays the current ADE drive and debug setting.
 From here you can change the enabled drives and debug.
 Press VI to save the settings to the ADE.
-Be careful in disabling drives as it can render the ADE unusable.
+Be careful in disabling drives as it can render the ADE unusable and will require drive reconfiguration from the ADE itself.

 ### Control-F : Format Image
   Format the currently highlighted image.
 It will only erase the image.
 This is meant to replace the factory format command if it is disabled in the ADE configuration.
 In order to format for EOS or CP/M use you will need to use an alternate program.